weilien717/Emoji_recognition_ML/README.md

 # Emoji_recognition_ML
 Machine Learning Academic Assignment
 Built machine learning models using scikit-learn to recognize emoji's category based on an emoji numpy array.

-\nView details in the a1 - Jupyter Notebook.pdf
+View details in the a1 - Jupyter Notebook.pdf